 (*p).display();

-However, using -> is preferred due to its simplicity and readability.
+However, employing -> is favored for its simplicity and ease of understanding.

 Base Class Pointers to Derived Class Objects